You are here

 Heather Brown, MS CGC

-Heather Brown has over twenty years of clinical and business experience in the healthcare and biotech industries.
+Heather Brown has over twenty five years of clinical and business experience in the healthcare and biotech industries.
 She holds a M.S. in Health and Medical Sciences from the University of California at Berkeley, and is a board certified genetic counselor with extensive experience in the delivery of genetic screening programs.
 Ms. Brown began her career in the Fetal Diagnostic Center at Kapiolani Medical Center in Honolulu HI, where she coordinated the maternal serum screening program, provided patient care for prenatal genetic indications throughout the state, and ran the perinatal bereavement program.
 After several positions in direct patient care, she transitioned to clinical roles at genetics-related healthcare companies and joined Cord Blood Registry (CBR).
-She currently leads all scientific and medical affairs functions at CBR, including physician education programs, investigator initiated study sponsorship, and medical need based programs.
+For nearly 25 years, she lead all scientific and medical affairs functions at CBR, including physician education programs, investigator initiated study sponsorship, and medical need based programs.
+She is also the former president of the Cord Blood Association.

 Lizette Dunay